-- Medical examinations, X-ray and laboratory services, insulin treatment, and whirlpool baths your doctor ordered. - Nursing help (including your share of the employment taxes paid).
-If you paid someone to do both nursing and housework, you may deduct only the cost of the nursing help. - Hospital care (including meals and lodging), clinic costs, and lab fees. - Qualified long-term care services (see Pub.
-502). - The supplemental part of Medicare insurance (Medicare B). - Medical treatment at a center for drug or alcohol addiction. - Medical aids such as eyeglasses, contact lenses, hearing aids, braces, crutches, wheelchairs, and guide dogs, including the cost of maintaining them. - Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital.
-Do not include more than \$50 a night for each eligible person. - Ambulance service and other travel costs to get medical care.
-If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care; or you may claim 10 cents a mile.
+Nursing help (including your share of the employment taxes paid).
+If you paid someone to do both nursing and housework, you may deduct only the cost of the nursing help.

+- Hospital care (including meals and lodging), clinic costs, and lab fees. - Qualified long-term care services (see Pub.
+502). - The supplemental part of Medicare insurance (Medicare B). - A program to stop smoking and for prescription medicines to alleviate nicotine withdrawal. - Medical treatment at a center for drug or alcohol addiction. - Medical aids such as eyeglasses, contact lenses, hearing aids, braces, crutches, wheelchairs, and guide dogs, including the cost of maintaining them. - Surgery to improve vision including radial keratotomy or other laser eye surgery. - Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital, provided there was no significant element of personal pleasure, recreation, or vacation in the travel.
+Do not deduct more than \$50 a night for each eligible person. - Ambulance service and other travel costs to get medical care.
+If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care; or you may claim 12 cents a mile.
 Add parking and tolls to the amount you claim under either method.